gsbnair/TimeSeries/README.md

 1. Data: international-airline-passengers.csv
 2. Code: TimeSeriesPrediction-LSTM.ipynb
 ```
-The score we get is: Epochs - 100  Train Score: 22.92 RMSE  Test Score: 47.53 RMSE
+Score: Epochs - 100  Train Score: 22.92 RMSE  Test Score: 47.53 RMSE

 # 2. IndRNN

+### Building a Longer and Deeper Neural network

 **IndRNN** - `Independently Recurrent Neural Network`  is an architecture in DL which accepts `multi-layer Neurons`.
 The network is linked in such a way that neurons within each layer are not connected and are independent.
 But they all have links to neurons to other layers.
 You can have any number of such layers placed in the network.

-More on this can be found [here](https://arxiv.org/abs/1803.04831)
+More on this can be found [here for original paper published](https://arxiv.org/abs/1803.04831)
+Implementation in keras is taken from [here](https://github.com/titu1994/Keras-IndRNN)

 See what we get when IndRNN is used:
 ```
 1. Data: international-airline-passengers.csv
 2. Code: TimeSeriesPrediction-IndRNN.ipynb
 ```
+Score: Epochs - 100, Train Score: 23.73 RMSE - Test Score: 52.20 RMSE [Cell = 4,4]